frankkilcommins/SwaggerHub-Portal-Management/products/Okta Integrations/tsd-employee-ods-sys-api.md

 If the filter query parameter is present as part of the request, URL decode the value to get the employeeId that is to be assigned to the EMPLID stored procedure input parameter.
-Remember after URL decoding to remove the double quites that enclode the employeeId value.
+Remember after URL decoding to remove the double quotes that enclose the employeeId value.

 For example: employeeId%20eq%20%22000013028%22 would result in an EMPLID = 000013028